riyavsinha/langgraph-serve/README.md

 - [api_handler,validation] Allow `None` as a valid value for the `input` field in the APIHandler request body.
 This allows the user to continue LangGraph chains after interruptions per the LangGraph specification.

 TODO(help-wanted):
-- Add api_handler method for updating state
+- [x] Add api_handler method for updating state
+- [ ] Make updating langgraph state endpoint disableable
-- Add api_handler method for adding messages
+- [ ] Add api_handler method for adding messages

 # Original Documentation